hzeller/folve/README.md

     fusermount -u /tmp/test-mount

 ### Filter Configuration ###
+With the `-C` option, you give folve a directory in which it looks for subdirectories with named filter configurations.

 Filters are WAV files containing an impulse response (IR).
 This is used by jconvolver's convolution engine to create a [Finite Impulse Response](http://en.wikipedia.org/wiki/Finite_impulse_response)